-Of course, anyone can tag a business in social media and hold them accountable for basically anything.
+Of course, anyone can tag a business on social media and hold them accountable for basically anything.
 And fellow online activists know how to make it storm in a glass of water.

 How do you answer brandcallers?

-Answering is a strategic responsibility that often befalls social media managers, content managers, and community managers.
+Answering is a strategic responsibility that often befalls social media, content, and community managers.

 But let’s be honest — their job is to make corporate policies come to life — not to make them up as they go along.